-1 it's r not just a pillar but it's s one of the things that 2 streng gthe ns ic dei ntity.

-And I remember the longitudinal survey that the National Aboriginal Health Organization did I think back in 2006 or something like that, they had surveyed youth on what is your -- what is the list of your priorities.
-Number one was language to help them with their identity.

-MS. CAROLINE WAWZONEK: Would you agree then with a recommendation that there need to be adequate resources to encourage the linkages between essential services and Indigenous languages?

-MS. ELLEN GABRIEL: For sure and there has to be Indigenous people at the forefront.
-I think it's -- I think we tread very delicately on this particular issue
+1 it's not just a pillar but it's one of the things that 2 strengthens identity.
+3 And I remember the longitudinal survey that 4 the National Aboriginal Health Organization did I think 5 back in 2006 or something like that, they had surveyed 6 youth on what is your what is the list of your 7 priorities.
+Number one was language to help them with 8 their identity.
+9 If there's an official if there's nine 10 official languages, then all the services need to provide 11 that.
+Otherwise, what's the sense?
+And I agree that 12 those the situation that all our communities face today 13 is that the first language speakers are passing away every 14 year.
+We lose them and with them that knowledge.
+And 15 it's not enough to provide classes in the evening for 16 people to promote their languages.
+They need to be paid 17 to be able to go back to school, just as immigrants are 18 paid to speak French when they come here.
+19 MS. CAROLINE WAWZONEK: Would you agree 20 then with a recommendation that there need to be adequate 21 resources to encourage the linkages between essential 22 services and Indigenous languages?
+23 MS. ELLEN GABRIEL: For sure and there has 24 to be Indigenous people at the forefront.
+I think it's because so much of our Indigenous knowledge in more contemporary times has been taken and it's been taken by non-Indigenous people, whether it's cultural sensitization, and now one of the most precious things we have is our language.

-Cr-Ex (WAWZONEK)

-1 because so much of our Indigenous knowledge in more 2 contemporary times has been taken and it's been taken by 3 non-Indigenous people, whether it's cultural 4 sensitization, and now one of the most precious things we 5 have is our language.
 That's something that is ours.
-6 That is something that is ancient.
+That is something that is ancient.
 And the services, if there's any, there should be training for the Indigenous people of that area to know because we know what our community people are like.
 We know that and I can remember times when Elders had to be accompanied to go to the hospital or doctor because they didn't speak English or French.
 The times are changing but there are still people that is their first language and I think that we need to accommodate them.
 As I said, human rights are universal.
 They're inalienable and we need to respect all those because we are the first peoples of this land.
 We are from this land and we need to have that kind of justice for everybody.
 MS. CAROLINE WAWZONEK: Thank you.
 In our criminal justice system, defence counsel have a positive obligation to ask their clients in what language they want their services and that is a small thing but it's maybe not -- it's still in some ways a very

+I think we tread very delicately on this particular issue